AntonShapovalov/Clean-Architecture-Spring/README.md

 * single responsibility principle for every class and layer
 * data layer only provides data
 * domain layer applies data transformations and business rules
-* presentation layer only displays data and passes user input to the domain layer
+* the presentation layer only displays data and passes user input to the domain layer

 #### Clean Architecture Layers
 Spring provides predefined components for three main layers: data, domain, and presentation: